top of page

 Tau Suan, Cheng Tng, Grass Jelly

-Featuring premium herbs and natural ingredients such as chrysanthemum, ginseng, and angelica root, its teas highlight both wellness and flavour.
-Plus, with its apothecary-inspired aesthetics and creatively named blends, Amacha offers visitors a refreshing balance of nourishment and novelty in the heart of Chinatown.
+Using premium herbs and natural ingredients such as chrysanthemum, ginseng, and angelica root (dang gui), each drink is thoughtfully crafted to balance wellness with flavour.
+Combined with its Chinese apothecary-inspired interior and imaginative drink names, AMACHA offers visitors a refreshing experience where health, creativity, and heritage come together in the heart of Chinatown.

 International Flavours in Chinatown

-Where to Find the Best Food in Chinatown
+Where to Eat in Chinatown: A Guide to the Best Food Spots

 Local people and tourist of are enjoying their meal in authentic Maxwell food centre after the end of office hour